-Significant judgment is required when measuring assets or liabilities for insurance contracts, including the assumptions that are used for their measurement.
+Significant judgment is required when measuring assets or liabilities for insurance contracts, including the assumptions that are used for their measurement and loss allowances on receivables.
 Application of different assumptions may result in different measurement of the insurance contracts.
 Actual experience may differ from assumptions, and estimates may change from period to period based on future events or revisions of assumptions.
+Similarly, the determination of loss allowance on receivables involves assessing the expected credit losses by evaluating the credit risk of counterparties, historical loss experience, and forward-looking information.
 Such assumptions are determined as appropriate and prudent at the date of valuation.
 At the end of each reporting date, the assets and liabilities for insurance contract are reassessed for adequacy and adjusted in the light of the latest current estimates.